-However, with the pandemic restrictions, it may be more difficult to go to our favorite places and unwind.
+However, it may be more difficult to go to our favorite places with the pandemic restrictions and unwind.
 It becomes more of a challenge during the colder seasons when we feel less motivated to go outside.

 SAD is a type of depression induced by seasonal changes and is also called “winter depression.”
 People typically experience this condition during the colder seasons, such as fall and winter.

 But exactly how can sunlight affect our mental health that much?
 One of the explanations is that a reduced sunlight exposure causes our biological clocks to shift.
 This shift may cause hormonal imbalances, which, in turn, affect people’s mood and sleep patterns.

 Serotonin, a chemical that induces happiness, is one of the most affected hormones by decreased sunlight exposure.
 Seasonal changes also affect melatonin, a hormone that encourages sleep.

 The lack of sunlight stimulates an overproduction of melatonin.
 It is why people feel more sluggish and sleepy at home and during the cold months.

 There are several ways to treat SAD.
 The most common are antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs) and talk therapy, particularly cognitive behavior therapy (CBT).

 The most simple treatment and preventive measure is sunlight exposure.
 But if you’re not able to go outside and get natural sunlight, you could alternatively try light therapy.